 Main Characters: Saboor, Parwana, Masooma, Pari, Abdullah, Nila and Mr Wahdati

-When Paddy asked me what the book was about, when I was in about the first 20 pages, I said comfortably about love between siblings.
+When a friend of mine asked me what the book was about, when I was in about the first 20 pages, I said comfortably about love between siblings.
 But now I am not quite sure, as it had many more complex emotions and relationships than just the sibling love between the lead pair.

 The setting of the book is once again Afghanistan much alike his two other books.
 Afghanistan pre war, during and post war, yet it is not essentially a war drama.
 The plot runs across countries like Greece;, France;, and The USA.